Mahdyaralipor/To-Do-List/README.md

 # To Do List

-This is a simple To Do List
+This is a simple To Do List.🤓

 ## Run Locally